zuri-training/Chunk_file_team_48/README.md

 # Go-Chunk

-A platform that accepts CSV or JSON large files, and breaks them into smaller bits - must be the right format.
+A platform that accepts CSV or JSON large files, and breaks them into smaller bits called Chunks - must be the right format.

 # Table of Contents
 - About Us